Avocado Nutrition: Things You Need to Know

 Aim to eat 1 medium avocado 2-3 times a week.
+Don’t fear the calories or fat in avocados.
 Whatever way you prepare your avocados, know that you are adding a super food to your diet.
 There are hundreds of ways to incorporate avocados into your diet to reap the nutritional benefits they provide.

 How can you keep avocados from browning?